kdwils/splinter/README.md

 ## Use case

-When using tools like `helm template` that don't support certain values, you often end up with a single massive manifest that's difficult to work with.
-Splinter helps by:
+Splinter simplifies working with large Kubernetes manifests, particularly when dealing with tools like `helm template` that generate monolithic outputs.
+It helps in scenarios where you need to:

-- Splitting large manifests into individual files organized by resource kind
+- Break down large manifests into manageable, individual files organized by resource type
+- Generate a `kustomization.yaml` to glue the individual files together

+Or...

-- Merging multiple manifest files into a single output
+- Recombine the individual files back into a single manifest
-- Optionally generating Kustomize configurations

 ## Installation